Healthy hermit crab colors should be bright and vibrant.

 Wear and Tear

-Because hermit crabs carry their shells around with them, wear and tear occur after being bumped and scraped along rocks, accessories, and the sides of the tank.
+As hermit crabs carry their shells around, wear and tear occur after being bumped and scraped along rocks, accessories, and the sides of the tank.
 Abrasive sand can also wear down the shell’s polish, causing discoloration that often appears white or pale gray.

 Overexposure to Salt

-A varied, balanced diet will help your hermit crab get all the nutrients it needs and maintain its bright coloring.
+A varied, balanced diet will help a hermit crab get the nutrients it needs and maintain its bright color.

 - Acarus siro – aka grain mites